dsgallups/WeatherAPI/README.md

 - Option handling

-##Assignments (if you can assign one of the goals to yourself, that'd be great)
+## Assignments (if you can assign one of the goals to yourself, that'd be great)

 - GUI Implementation - <2 Group Members>
 - API Pathways - <2 Group Members>
 - Presentation Materials - <Group Member>

+## In Progress
+Daniel Gallups - Learning how to use Nuklear